-The mission of the Penn Medicine Clinical Simulation Center is to improve patient safety and clinical outcomes by integrating medical simulation based teaching methodologies into the educational curriculum for all students, residents, attending physicians, nurses and other ancillary health care staff at the University of Pennsylvania Health System.
+The mission of Simulation at Penn Medicine is to improve patient safety and clinical outcomes by integrating medical simulation based teaching methodologies into the educational curriculum for all students, residents, attending physicians, nurses and other ancillary health care staff at the University of Pennsylvania Health System.

 Improved Patient Care through Simulation Based Teaching and the Advancement of this Educational Methodology

-Penn Medicine Clinical Simulation Center is an educational entity focused on utilizing and developing the field of simulation based medical education with a staff committed to:
+Simulation at Penn Medicine is an educational entity focused on utilizing and developing the field of simulation based medical education with a staff committed to:

 - Be learner-focused, service-oriented educational organization.